Cultured Guru Logo

 Is Botulism really a concern in fermented garlic honey?

 Yes, it’s a valid concern.
 Honey and garlic can both contain endospores of Clostridium botulinum.
-Like I wrote above, “garlic honey” is a fairly new recipe and trend.
+Like I wrote above, “garlic honey” is a relatively new recipe and trend.
 Simply combining raw garlic + raw honey in a jar is not a time-tested, historical recipe.
-So, I’m not saying that if you’ve made garlic honey without raw vinegar that is destined to have botulism.
+So, I’m not saying that if you’ve made garlic honey without raw vinegar, it is destined to have botulism.
 I’m just saying that without raw vinegar, it is a concern, and it can happen.

 How to Use Fermented Garlic Honey